stephencweiss/stephencharlesweiss.com/content/blog/2019-07-20/gatsby-source-filesystem.md

 ![](./gatsby-project-directory.png)

 ## Multiple Paths
 One of the immediate questions I had when I learned about the filesystem plugin was what to do in the event of multiple directories.
-The configuration didn’t immediately shout out how I’d be able to set up more than one path for access by the graphql data layer.
+The configuration didn't immediately shout out how I'd be able to set up more than one path for access by the graphql data layer.

-Fortunately, it’s both very simple, and one of the first questions the docs answer for us: add another entry in your plugins with the new path desired.
+Fortunately, it's both very simple, and one of the first questions the docs answer for us: add another entry in your plugins with the new path desired.
 Repeat as necessary.
 For example:
 ``` javascript
 // gatsby-config.js
 module.exports = {